sholtodouglas/scalingExperiments/README.md

 ![Alt Text](https://github.com/sholtodouglas/scalingExperiments/raw/main/media/sharding.gif)

 For production ready code, look at the Deepspeed library (for Pytorch), or GPT-J (Jax).
-Currently this repo focused purely on exploring memory/compute distribution in multi-gpu training - it could be further optimised through using float16, gcp streaming of tfrecords for dataloader, learning rate schedules etc
+Currently this repo focused purely on exploring memory/compute distribution in multi-gpu training for a GPT style transformer - it could be further optimised through using float16, gcp streaming of tfrecords for dataloader, learning rate schedules etc

 This code uses the megatron-LM/GPT-J data+tensor parallelism scheme, which is simple and efficient on hardware meshes like TPUs.
 Soon, I'd like to look at pipeline parallelism, implement ZeRO style sharding - and use Ray to coordinate a K8s cluster of TPUv2s (for all those times you don't have a TPUvX-256!)